-Over the past year or two, I’ve noticed an increasing amount of advice directing goat breeders to routinely intervene in the births of every goat.
+Over the past few years I’ve noticed an increasing amount of advice directing goat breeders to routinely intervene in the births of every goat.
 Not only is this unwarranted, but the risks far outweigh the benefits because it can result in infection or a ruptured uterus or even hurting the kid.

 Let’s assume that you do have an accurate idea of when a doe in labor and do a vaginal check.
 If she is in early labor, odds are good that the kid will not be in the perfect position for kidding.
 You will then panic and think that you have to reposition the kid — and then assume that you saved everyone from certain death, or at least tried to.
 In reality, kids are not in position to be born until they are ready to be born.
 A good part of early labor is spent with kids getting themselves into position.

 |Carmen gave birth to a kid presenting head first with no feet.|

 I’m sure some people think that birth position is just random, but if it were random, you would have kids regularly presenting with all sorts of different body parts.
 However, the vast majority of kids are born head first, with or without a front foot or two.